JungleComputing/saga-implementation/README.txt

 	be tried in the specified order.

   StreamService.adaptor.name = !socket
-	this will not load the socket adaptor for the StreamService SPI.
+	this will load all StreamService adaptors, except for the socket adaptor.

 Adaptor-specific stuff.
   SAGA offers an API for accessing the Grid, and its implementation(s) use